inpsyde/composer-asset-compiler/docs/007-Hash_and_Lock.md

 }
 ```

-Please note that to match path patters _Composer Asset Compiler_ uses [Symfony Finder](https://symfony.com/doc/current/components/finder.html#location) component, which means the "on or more folders" wildcard is `*`, not `**`.
+Please note _Composer Asset Compiler_ uses [Symfony Finder](https://symfony.com/doc/current/components/finder.html#location) component behind the scenes, which means the wildcard to indicate "one or more folders" is `*`, not `**`.

 ## What affect hash generation

 - The content of `package.json`, `package-lock.json`, `npm-shrinkwrap.json`, and `yarn.lock` files (if exising)
-- The content of any file found in the paths provided in `src-paths`
+- The content of any file found in the paths in the `src-paths` config (if any)
-- The "evaluated" `script`, which might depend on environment variables, `default-env` configuration, and execution mode.
+- The "evaluated" `script`, which might depend on: environment variables, `default-env` configuration, and execution mode.
 - The "dependencies" configuration.